ThibHlln/smartcpp/README.md

 Mockler, E., O’Loughlin, F., and Bruen, M.: Understanding hydrological flow paths in conceptual catchment models using uncertainty and sensitivity analysis, *Computers & Geosciences*, 90, 66–77,[doi:10.1016/j.cageo.2015.08.015](https://dx.doi.org/10.1016/j.cageo.2015.08.015), 2016

+## How to Install

+SMARTcpp is available on PyPI for Python 2.7 and Python 3.6 (both for macOS and Windows), so you can simply use pip:

+    python -m pip install smartcpp

+Alternatively, you can download the source code (*i.e.* this repository) and use the command:

+    python setup.py install

 ## Model Specifications

 ### Model Inputs